Connect with others who understand.

 Chemotherapy for CML

-Unlike targeted therapies (such as TKIs), chemotherapy uses cytotoxic (cell-killing) drugs that work mainly on cells that are quickly growing and dividing.
-Chemotherapy is referred to as a systemic therapy.
-CML cells that have an abnormal BCR-ABL1 gene are killed by chemotherapy.
-However, hair follicles and cells that line the stomach and intestines, which also divide quickly, can also be killed.
+Unlike targeted therapies (such as TKIs), chemotherapy uses cell-killing drugs that work to destroy cells that grow and divide quickly.
+CML cells are killed by chemotherapy.
+However, hair follicles, healthy blood cells, and cells that line the stomach and intestines, which also divide quickly, can also be killed.

 Before the invention of TKIs, chemotherapy was a main treatment for CML.
-Now, targeted therapies such as Gleevec and Sprycel are used as front-line treatments because they work much better and with milder side effects.
+Now, targeted therapies are used as front-line treatments because they work much better and with milder side effects.

-Chemotherapy is still used to treat some cases of CML — especially in people whose cancer becomes resistant to TKI therapy.
-Chemotherapy can also be used to prepare the bone marrow for a stem cell transplant.
+Chemotherapy is still used to treat some cases of CML, especially in people whose cancer becomes resistant to TKI therapy and those who have blast-phase CML.
+Chemotherapy can also be used to prepare the bone marrow for a transplant.
 Examples of chemotherapy drugs used to treat CML include:

 Combination Therapy Using TKIs and Chemotherapy

-Numerous clinical trials have been conducted to look at treatment with both imatinib and chemotherapy.
+Numerous research studies have been published looking at treatment with both imatinib and chemotherapy.
 Studies using hydroxyurea or cytarabine with imatinib investigated whether the combination improved remission rates.
-Unfortunately, these therapies did not appear to be beneficial, and in some cases, caused unwanted side effects.
+Unfortunately, these therapies did not appear to be beneficial and, in some cases, limited imatinib’s effectiveness.

 Talk With Others Who Understand